Transportation Security Administration: TSA PreCheck

+Changes

 Large printer cartridges ban

 After the October 2010 cargo planes bomb plot, in which cargo containing laser printers with toner cartridges filled with explosives were discovered on separate cargo planes, the U.S. prohibited passengers from carrying certain printer cartridges on flights.
 The TSA said it would ban toner and ink cartridges weighing over 16 ounces (453 grams) from all passenger flights.
 The ban applies to both carry-on bags and checked bags, and does not affect average travelers, whose toner cartridges are generally lighter.

 November 2010 enhanced screening procedures

 Beginning in November 2010, TSA added new enhanced screening procedures.
-Passengers are required to choose between an enhanced patdown, allowing TSOs to more thoroughly check areas on the body such as waistbands, groin, and inner thigh. or instead to be imaged by the use of a full body scanner (that is, either backscatter X-ray or millimeter wave detection machines) in order to fly.
+Passengers are required to choose between an enhanced patdown (allowing TSOs to more thoroughly check areas on the body such as waistbands, groin, and inner thigh) or instead to be imaged by the use of a full body scanner (that is, either backscatter X-ray or millimeter wave detection machines) in order to fly.
 These changes were made in reaction to the Umar Farouk Abdulmutallab bombing attempt.

-Pat-downs

-The new pat-down procedures, which were originally not made public, "routinely involve the touching of buttocks and genitals" as well as breasts.
-These procedures were controversial, and in a November 2010 poll, 50% of those polled felt that the new pat-down procedures were too extreme, with 48% feeling them justified.
-A number of publicized incidents created a public outcry against the invasiveness of the pat-down techniques, in which women's breasts and the genital areas of all passengers are patted.
-Pat-downs are carried out by agents of the same gender as the passenger.

-Concerns were raised as to the constitutionality of the new screening methods by organizations such as the American Civil Liberties Union.
-As of April 2011, at least six lawsuits were filed for violation of the Fourth Amendment.
-George Washington University law professor Jeffrey Rosen has supported this view, saying "there's a strong argument that the TSA's measures violate the Fourth Amendment, which prohibits unreasonable searches and seizures."
-Concerns were also raised about the effects of these pat-downs on survivors of sexual assault.
-In January 2014, Denver police launched an investigation against a screener at Denver International Airport over what the passenger stated was an intrusive patdown.